xsdk-project/xsdk-examples/mfem/sundials/README.md

-# MFEM-sundials example
+# MFEM-SUNDIALS examples

+## transient-heat.cpp

 This example solves a time dependent heat equation with a temperature dependent conductivity.
 MFEM is used for the spatial discretization and SUNDIALS is used for the ODE time integration.
-This problem demonstrates the MFEM integrations with the sundials CVODE and ARKODE solvers which give MFEM access to an array of advance ODE solvers.
+This problem demonstrates the MFEM integrations with the SUNDIALS CVODE and ARKODE solvers which give MFEM access to an array of advance ODE solvers.

 This example is built to run in parallel, so launch it with mpirun and your desired options: